 In time, a green branch is hung up with gifts attached: sweetmeats, pastries, sausages, bacon, nuts and apples.
 Someone in post-Roman Central Europe has the idea of using the top of a spruce for this, and soon the first small trees are hanging from the ceiling.

-In Church plays, put on as Bible lessons for illiterate folk, the Tree of Paradise is a freestanding spruce decorated with apples.
+In medieval church plays, put on as Bible lessons for the illiterate congregation, the Tree of Paradise is a freestanding spruce decorated with apples.

 By the 1400s such a tree is also part of the German guilds’ Christmas celebration, and nuts, dates, gingerbread and candied fruit are attached to its branches as treats for the children.
 Straw stars and angels, paper roses, toys and baubles follow.